nichotieno/screenguard/README.md

 └── public/                  # Static assets like images and JSON files
 ```

-## 🤔 How It Works
+## 🤔 How It Works: A Web-Based Simulation

+This project is a **web-based simulation** of a native desktop or mobile application.
+It demonstrates the core logic and user interface of Screen Guardian in a browser environment.

-1.  **Permissions:** The user first "enables" simulated permissions for accessibility and overlay drawing.
-This state is saved in local storage.
+1.  **Simulated Permissions:** The user first "enables" simulated permissions for accessibility and overlay drawing.
+In a real app, these would be actual system-level requests.
-2.  **Text Input:** On the main page, the user types into a textarea.
+2.  **Manual Text Input:** On the main page, the user manually types or pastes text into a textarea to trigger the analysis.
 3.  **Debounced Check:** As the user types, the input is debounced.
-A local check is performed against a simple blocklist (`public/blocked-words.json`) to see if a more expensive AI analysis is warranted.
+A local check is performed against a blocklist to see if a more expensive AI analysis is warranted.
 4.  **AI Analysis:** If a potential match is found, the text is sent to a Next.js Server Action (`checkContent`).
-5.  **Genkit Flow:** The server action invokes the `contentAnalysisFlow` Genkit flow.
-This flow sends the text to the Gemini API with a structured prompt, asking for a classification and reason.
+5.  **Genkit Flow:** The server action invokes the `contentAnalysisFlow`.
+This flow sends the text to the Gemini API, asking for a classification and reason.
 6.  **Response & UI Update:** The AI's analysis is returned to the client.
-If the content is flagged (`isObjectionable: true`), the `BlockingOverlay` component is displayed with the category and reason.
+If the content is flagged (`isObjectionable: true`), the `BlockingOverlay` component is displayed over the textarea.
-7.  **History Logging:** Every time content is blocked, the event details (category, reason, timestamp) are saved to the browser's local storage.
+7.  **History Logging:** Every time content is blocked, the event details are saved to the browser's local storage.
 8.  **Dashboard:** The `/dashboard` page reads the history from local storage to render the activity charts and logs.

+---

+### 💡 Real-World Application Concept

+In a real-world scenario, Screen Guardian would not be a website.
+It would be a **native application** installed on your operating system (e.g., Windows, macOS, Android).
+Here’s how it would function:

+-   **Background Service:** After being granted actual **Accessibility and Overlay permissions** by the OS, the app would run as a quiet background service.
+-   **System-Wide Monitoring:** It would automatically and passively monitor the text that appears on your screen in *any application*—whether it's a web browser, a chat client, or a document editor.
+-   **Instantaneous Blocking:** When harmful content is detected, the app would instantly draw the **Blocking Overlay** directly on top of the content, preventing you from seeing it, without you needing to do anything.
+-   **Control Panel:** The interface you see in this web simulation would serve as the app's **control panel** or **settings dashboard**, where you could manage your subscription, customize the blocklist, and view the activity log.

+---

 ## API and Function Reference